mayfrost/guides/INITIATION.md

 8. [THE END](#the-end)

 ## START
 Boot in UEFI mode if on UEFI, BIOS if on BIOS, and select installation media.
+Then once you have a terminal:
 * Check which NIC you are using.
 `ip addr`
 * Make sure your network is up.